Käthe Kollwitz

-Life and work

-Youth
+Early life

 Kollwitz was born in Königsberg, Prussia, as the fifth child in her family.
 Her father, Karl Schmidt, was a Social Democrat who became a mason and house builder.
 Her mother, Katherina Schmidt, was the daughter of Julius Rupp, a Lutheran pastor who was expelled from the official Evangelical State Church and founded an independent congregation.
 Her education and her art were greatly influenced by her grandfather's lessons in religion and socialism.
 Her older brother Conrad became a prominent economist of the SPD.

 Recognizing her talent, Kollwitz's father arranged for her to begin lessons in drawing and copying plaster casts on 14 August 1879 when she was twelve.
 In 1885-6 she began her formal study of art under the direction of Karl Stauffer-Bern, a friend of the artist Max Klinger, at the School for Women Artists in Berlin.
 At sixteen she began working with subjects associated with the Realism movement, making drawings of working people, sailors and peasants she saw in her father's offices.
 The etchings of Klinger, their technique and social concerns, were an inspiration to Kollwitz.

 In 1888/89, she studied painting with Ludwig Herterich in Munich, where she realized her strength was not as a painter, but a draughtsman.
 When she was seventeen, her brother Konrad introduced her to Karl Kollwitz, a medical student.
 Thereafter, Kathe became engaged to Karl, while she was studying art in Munich.
 In 1890, she returned to Königsberg, rented her first studio, and continued to depict the harsh labors of the working class.
 These subjects were an inspiration in her work for years.

 In 1891, Kollwitz married Karl, who by this time was a doctor tending to the poor in Berlin.
 The couple moved into the large apartment that would be Kollwitz's home until it was destroyed in World War II.
 The proximity of her husband's practice proved invaluable:

 "The motifs I was able to select from this milieu (the workers' lives) offered me, in a simple and forthright way, what I discovered to be beautiful....
 People from the bourgeois sphere were altogether without appeal or interest.
 All middle-class life seemed pedantic to me.
 On the other hand, I felt the proletariat had guts.
 It was not until much later...when I got to know the women who would come to my husband for help, and incidentally also to me, that I was powerfully moved by the fate of the proletariat and everything connected with its way of life....
 But what I would like to emphasize once more is that compassion and commiseration were at first of very little importance in attracting me to the representation of proletarian life; what mattered was simply that I found it beautiful."

 Self-Portrait at the Table (1893).
 Print.
-This exemplary housed at the Milwaukee Art Museum.
+This example housed at the Milwaukee Art Museum.